KenZhu2525/CSC305/CONDUCT.md

 - Accept constructive criticism gracefully.
 - Prioritize the best interests of the community.
 - Show empathy towards fellow community members.
+- Showing up on time for meetings/class.
+- Contributing equally amongst all group members.

 Unacceptable behaviors by participants include:

+- Being non-responsive to group members.
 - Use of sexualized language or imagery, and unwelcome sexual advances.
 - Trolling, insulting, derogatory comments, and personal or political attacks.
 - Public or private harassment.